matheusferretti/FinalProject/README.md

 Hey fellow developers, welcome to SYMP-WEB!

 With the sudden increase in remote job opportunities, this web application was developed aiming a better future for software developers and the labor force as a whole.
 This platform allows you to be specific when it comes to both recruitment and job applications.
-SYMP-WEB came out to be a user-friendly and efficiently simple application thanks to the implementation of React, SCSS, Bootstrap, and Flux.
+SYMP-WEB came out to be a user-friendly and efficiently simple application thanks to the implementation of React.JS, SCSS, and Bootstrap.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/63252585/100388557-ea0c4680-2ff8-11eb-912e-6d3d79399d99.gif" />